SteliosPapargyris/Enviromental-Pollution-Detection-using-Deep-Learning/README.md

 Drop encoder to 8 bits.

 ### ✅ Implemented

+🔹 v1.5 (May 2025)
+- Implemented project with 20 chips and 100 chips also
+- Added percentages of test chip in training and remove those samples of data from inference
+- .clone in latent space of encoder of z

 🔹 v1.4 (May 2025)
 - Added Temperature as a feature to classifier